Challenge The Yankees

 Challenge The Yankees was a popular baseball board game, sold only in 1964 and 1965 by Hasbro (Hassenfeld Bros.) of Pawtucket, Rhode Island.

+Gameplay

-The game and many of its components, especially the player cards is now a popular eBay item, consisting of 25 New York Yankees player cards, 25 All Star player cards (non-Yankees), a baseball diamond game board, cards representing different plays (single, double, triple, fly ball, ground ball) 4 pegs to move around the bases, manager strategy cards, and other accessories.
+The game consists of 25 New York Yankees player cards, 25 All Star player cards (non-Yankees), a baseball diamond game board, cards representing different plays (single, double, triple, fly ball, ground ball) 4 pegs to move around the bases, manager strategy cards, and other accessories.
 The player up at bat rolls the dice, and refers to that "batter's" card, to check to see what that dice roll represents for that particular ball player, and moves a pegs accordingly.
 Each player's card is different, for example, a dice roll of 3 when Yogi Berra is at bat represents a home run, while a 3 rolled for Bill Mazeroski represents a base on balls.
 The object is to score the most runs at the end of 9 innings.

 The 50 player cards in the set are approximately 4" × 5½", with a blank back, and feature a small black & white photo of the player, a facsimile autograph, and a few biographical details and stats.
 The only way to distinguish the cards between the two years is to compare the stats.
 There has been some confusion over the years about the 50 player cards in the 1964 set, and the 50 in the 1965 set.
 Some players are the same in both editions, and some are different.

+Development

+Challenge The Yankees was created to profit on the reputation and popularity of the New York Yankees, to face the best players in the league at the time as worthy challengers.
+Roger Franklin was attending classes at New York University when he thought of the idea that would become Challenge the Yankees, and developed them game with his later Phi Lambda Delta fraternity brother Allen Finkelson, when they talked about it while playing in an Island Park, New York summer baseball league in summer 1949.
+The game was published by Hassenfield Bros.